-I’m sharing the simple way I teach my clients and participants to communicate boundaries, especially when their partners are struggling with the concept of boundaries and why they are needed in the first place.
+Today, I’m sharing the simple way I teach my clients and participants to communicate boundaries.
+It’s helpful when their partners are struggling with the concept of boundaries.
+Or, if they don’t know why boundaries are needed in the first place.

 How misinterpretations get in the way

 Trying to communicate a boundary to your husband may feel like you’re talking round and round in circles, with him feeling like you’re rejecting him or him questioning what your boundaries mean about your marriage.
 For example, if a boundary is around your body, he may misinterpret and feel like he’s a perpetrator or not a good guy.

 For women, we tend to lean towards criticism.
 If we don’t feel safe and comfortable expressing what feels safe and comfortable, the next best step is to blame somebody, possibly saying something like, “Well, if you wouldn’t do…” or “If you weren’t like that…”, triggering the man in this scenario to become defensive.